CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 #### Why are we implementing this feature?

-- As a user, I want all of my books to be rendered on page load so that I can view all of the books in my list in a single view.
+- As a user, I want all of my books to be displayed on the home page so that I can view all of the books from my collection in a single view.

 #### What are we going to implement?